Simulation-Based Design of Group Sequential Trials with a Survival Endpoint with rpact

 plannedEventsMax <- 498

-simulationResultNPH2 <- getSimulationSurvival(design,
+simulationResultNPH2 <- getSimulationSurvival(

 piecewiseSurvivalTime = c(0, 6),